mikecao/sparrow/README.md

 ### IN Queries

-To use an IN statement in your where condition, user the special '@' operator and pass in an array of values.
+To use an IN statement in your where condition, use the special `@` operator and pass in an array of values.

     echo $db->from('user')